SiriusZYZ/Notes/slbs/QA.md

   4. how many years () on this position
 - top 2-3 achievements related to the job you are applying for

-> my name is John, I have been a data analysts for five years in company A and company B. I have some background in data science and information sys in University XXX.
-During my career, I've done some incredible stuff.
-For Example, in A company I .... and resulted in ...
->

-> i am John, a recent graduate from the University XXX.
-I have just graduate from collage as a master of XXX major.
-I know my way around my job and have multiple opportunities to put my knowledge into Chemistry research.
-I am passionate and working extremely responsible .

 # self-introduction